|main supervisor:||Cédric Schmelzbach (ETHZ, CH)|

 |Margarita Segou (UKRI-BGS, UK)|

-Application deadline: May 1st, 2021.
-Position remains open until filled
+This position is filled: Position remains open until filled

 This PhD position is one of the 15 Early Stage Researcher (ESR) positions within the SPIN project.
 SPIN is an Innovative Training Network (ITN) funded by the European Commission under the Horizon 2020 Marie Sklodowska-Curie Action (MSCA).